FoxLisk/alttp-notes/all bosses no eg/route.md

   * swim into ice
   * do it (bomb clip, icebreaker, you know the drill)

+# Hera

+  * s&q mountain
+  * clip into hera
+  * hera pot
+  * kill the boss
+  * Fanfare skip

 # Agahnim
-  * s&q to hera
+  * Re enter Hera
   * go through beetles room, leave switch red
-  * in the next room (with the big key door), hit a star tile
-  * north somaria
-  * go back down and east somaria
+  * somaria juke east:
-    * this is a weird east somaria: after you tap right, you dont have to do the buffers back to the left
-    * you'll hear the jingle and then just hold left
+    * like an east somaria, but after you do the 2 1fs right and tap left to juke the transition, just throw the block, and then once it's landed walk right a bit and back left
+    * Instead of doing 2 1fs right, you can slash the beetle, which will move you to the correct position.
+  * leave this room to the north.
+  * Now you're in Agah cutscene room kind of I think. go left, dash up, go right, slash the curtain
-  * walk up to the wall (you'll hit a slope for a bit)
+  * Dash up to near the top of the screen
-  * dash left
+  * Dash left
-  * once you enter agah's domain you gotta dash left through the whole screen once more
+    * only some pixels work, this sucks.
+I don't have a good setup yet.
+  * Now you're visually in Agah's arena, but you need to dash left once until you wrap back around to the right
   * kill agahnim

 # win the game